 WELCOME TO NANOCONSERVATION

-Effective nanolime technology for consolidation of low-porosity limestones with state-of-the-art application techniques.
+Effective nano technologies for conservation of historical built heritage with state-of-the-art application techniques.

 About Us